DeleteObjects - Amazon Simple Storage Service

 DeleteObjects

-This action enables you to delete multiple objects from a bucket using a single HTTP request.
-If you know the object keys that you want to delete, then this action provides a suitable alternative to sending individual delete requests, reducing per-request overhead.
+This operation enables you to delete multiple objects from a bucket using a single HTTP request.
+If you know the object keys that you want to delete, then this operation provides a suitable alternative to sending individual delete requests, reducing per-request overhead.

-The request contains a list of up to 1000 keys that you want to delete.
+The request can contain a list of up to 1000 keys that you want to delete.
 In the XML, you provide the object key names, and optionally, version IDs if you want to delete a specific version of the object from a versioning-enabled bucket.
-For each key, Amazon S3 performs a delete action and returns the result of that delete, success, or failure, in the response.
+For each key, Amazon S3 performs a delete operation and returns the result of that delete, success or failure, in the response.
 Note that if the object specified in the request is not found, Amazon S3 returns the result as deleted.

-The action supports two modes for the response: verbose and quiet.
-By default, the action uses verbose mode in which the response includes the result of deletion of each key in your request.
-In quiet mode the response includes only keys where the delete action encountered an error.
-For a successful deletion, the action does not return any information about the delete in the response body.
+The operation supports two modes for the response: verbose and quiet.
+By default, the operation uses verbose mode in which the response includes the result of deletion of each key in your request.
+In quiet mode the response includes only keys where the delete operation encountered an error.
+For a successful deletion in a quiet mode, the operation does not return any information about the delete in the response body.

 When performing this action on an MFA Delete enabled bucket, that attempts to delete any versioned objects, you must include an MFA token.
 If you do not provide one, the entire request will fail, even if there are non-versioned objects you are trying to delete.
 If you provide an invalid token, whether there are versioned keys in the request or not, the entire Multi-Object Delete request will fail.
-For information about MFA Delete, see MFA Delete.
+For information about MFA Delete, see MFA Delete in the Amazon S3 User Guide.

-Finally, the Content-MD5 header is required for all Multi-Object Delete requests.
+• General purpose bucket - The Content-MD5 request header is required for all Multi-Object Delete requests.
 Amazon S3 uses the header value to ensure that your request body has not been altered in transit.

 The following operations are related to DeleteObjects: